bertil291utn/festival-budget/README.md

 ### Install & setting up environment

-1. Let’s add the following to our Gemfile under the :development, :test group.
+1. Let’s add the following to our Gemfile under the `:development` and `:test` group.
     ```
     # The RSpec testing framework
     gem 'rspec-rails'